Beekeeping Honey Yield Estimator

 Capping percentage: Bees seal (cap) honeycomb cells with wax when the honey has been reduced to around 18–20% water content.
 Only capped honey is ready to harvest — uncapped honey is too wet and will ferment.

-• A strong colony can fill a 10-frame honey super in as little as one week during a major nectar flow
+• A strong colony can fill a 10-frame super in about a week during a major flow, which is why you check weekly in June and not monthly.

 Factors that affect yield: